Angle Icon

 The concern: "Is this another expensive technology that won't deliver on its promises?"

-AI tools can deliver instant returns through time savings and higher efficiency.
+AI tool adoption can deliver instant returns through time savings and higher efficiency.
 When you consider the hours saved on documentation alone, you’d see an ROI on your monthly subscription cost for an AI tool.
 You can even use free trials to discover what a tool brings to the table.

 Research suggests that AI scribes have the upper hand when compared to the cost of hiring in-person medical scribes.